ms/buildtogether.tech/delivery/index.md

 An evaluation of the project.
 :   What did the team learn about teamwork?
 What went well?
 What should they
     never do again?
-Don't bother including generic statements about the importance of version control ; instead, conduct a proper post mortem (as described below) and present as honest a summary of its findings as possible.
+Don't bother including generic statements about the importance of version control; instead, conduct a proper post mortem (as described below) and present as honest a summary of its findings as possible.
+(The checklists in <span x="project-eval"/> and <span x="personal-eval"/> may be useful starting points.)

 References.
 :   Include books, papers, and links the team found helpful so that whoever
     inherits the project doesn't have to search for them again.

 This report is neither a user's guide nor maintenance documentation.
-Instead, it is like the end-of-contract reports I had to prepare when I was a consultant.
-What had I done to earn my customers' money?
+Instead, it is like the end-of-contract reports I prepare when I'm consulting.
+What have I done to earn my customers' money?
 What should the next person (who might not be me) do?
-What could I tell them that would save them time?
-Internal documentation doesn't help with these questions, and anyway, the team should be producing that as they go along, not all in a rush at the end of term.
+What can I tell them that would save them time?

 So much for what the final report should include; how should you actually go about writing it?
 It will probably include:

 -   paragraphs of text;

 -   equations;

 -   source code;

 -   vector graphics (such as graphs and line drawings); and

 -   raster graphics (such as screen shots).

-Lots of tools exist that will handle these, but they all have their flaws.
+Lots of tools exist that will handle these, but they all have shortcomings.
 You can create your report as a set of wiki pages or Google Docs, but they don't flag conflicts between concurrent authors.

-On the other end of the spectrum are WYSIWYG editors like Microsoft Word and OpenOffice.
+On the other end of the spectrum are WYSIWYG editors like <span i="Microsoft Word">Microsoft Word</span> and <span i="LibreOffice">LibreOffice</span>.
 Unfortunately, these get in the way at least as much as they help:

-1. They store documents in non-text formats that version control systems can't diff or merge.
+1. They store documents in non-text formats that <span i="version control!inability to handle office documents">version control systems can't diff or merge</span>.

-2. It's hard to write scripts to process documents, so inclusions (such as code fragments) have to be done manually.
+2. It's hard to write scripts to process these documents, so inclusions (such as code fragments) have to be done manually.

 3. Neither one handles equations very well (although both are getting better).